The Realities of Methadone Addiction

 A Compassionate Approach

 Ultimately, methadone dependence stems from physiological, psychological and socioeconomic roots often beyond one's control.
 Compassion better serves healing than criticism.
 With treatment access, community, and belief in their own humanity and potential for wellness, individuals can break free from even the deepest clutches of this disease to reclaim happy, purposeful lives.
-Let understanding guide all support provided to those still suffering or endeavoring to overcome dependence each day.
-Recovery proves possible through determination and aid from caring others walking alongside.

 Frequently asked questions